Tar Coating: An Inefficient Exterior Basement Waterproofing Method

 Generally speaking, waterproofing your basement will start with clearing all obstructions and debris from the space.
 After this, insulation will be cut to size and installed alongside vapor barriers to prevent moisture from seeping through the bare concrete walls and into your home.
 Depending on the space you have, a professional may also suggest perimeter drains and a sump pump system to make sure that your finished basement stays safe and dry in even the worst weather.
 Waterproofing your basement before you finish it will not only protect your hard work, but will make your finished basement more comfortable to be in.

-It’s recommended to regularly check your basement, especially after heavy rainfalls or during seasons with increased precipitation.
+It’s recommended to regularly check your basement for common problem signs, especially after heavy rainfalls or during seasons with increased precipitation.
 Monthly checks can help you spot early signs of water intrusion, allowing for timely intervention.

 Related Resources